davetaka/clojure-course/README.md

 * to get arrows working in repl, it's necessary to install rlwrap
 * i installed openjdk-14-jdk and followed steps from clojure.org for completing clojure install
 * it needs to clone [mire](https://github.com/technomancy/mire) for following first module lessons
+* compojure for web framework
+* ring for http web apps